FJinn/fjinn.github.io/Assignments/AIProgramming/README.md

 # AI Programming

-A* and Dijkstra algorithm for path-finding, and boids simulation.
+Game of Life, A* and Dijkstra algorithm for path-finding, and boids simulation.